mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 ## Summary

+Through Kubernetes' controller pattern, functionality -- such as sidecar injection logic -- can be natively baked into a cluster.
 At a glance, `operator-sdk` generally offers a helpful toolkit for getting started with Kubernetes controller development, even when a controller reconciles core resources rather than custom resources.
 Nonetheless, a few notes and open questions remain, especially for `operator-sdk` newcomers...

 1. For a simple controller such as `sidecar-injector` -- which has no CRDs -- is the use of `operator-sdk` a bit overly complicated?
 Would [kubebuilder](https://kubebuilder.ior) or even just the [controller-gen](https://kubebuilder.io/reference/controller-gen.html) be a more appropriately minimal tool?
 Or perhaps no external framework is warrented, and `sidecar-injector` could be implemented even more minimally, as exemplified by [trstringer/k8s-controller-core-resource](https://github.com/trstringer/k8s-controller-core-resource)?
 2. In a real world scenario, would `sidecar-injector` be more appropriately implemented as a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook)?